T1taniumF0rge-Industries-Inc/Software/.github/PULL_REQUEST_TEMPLATE.md

 ## Terms and license

-This project is licensed under the terms of the [BSD 3-Clause License](https://github.com/GamerSoft24/Software/blob/Main/LICENSE).
+This repository and all of its projects are licensed under the terms of the [BSD 3-Clause License](https://github.com/GamerSoft24/Software/blob/Main/LICENSE).
+- [ ] By contributing to this repository, you agree to follow the terms and conditions of our [license](https://github.com/GamerSoft24/Software/blob/Main/LICENSE).

 ## Code of Conduct

-By contributing to this repository, you agree to abide by our [Code of Conduct](https://github.com/GamerSoft24/Software/blob/Main/CODE_OF_CONDUCT.md).
+- [ ] By contributing to this repository, you agree to abide by our [Code of Conduct](https://github.com/GamerSoft24/Software/blob/Main/CODE_OF_CONDUCT.md).